SECURITIES AND EXCHANGE COMMISSION

-Economic, political and other risks of our international operations, including terrorist activities, could adversely affect our business.
+Economic, political and other risks of our international operations, including terrorist activities or armed conflict, could adversely affect our business.

-In 2021, approximately 28% of our net sales were to customers outside the United States.
-Increases in international tariffs resulting from changes in domestic or foreign trade policies could increase the costs of the raw materials used in our products and/or the costs of our products.
-In addition, an economic downturn or an adverse change in the political situation in certain foreign countries in which we do business could cause a decline in revenues and adversely affect our financial condition.
-For example, our Test segment does significant business in Asia, and changes in the Asian political climate or political changes in specific Asian countries could negatively affect our business; several of our subsidiaries are based in Europe and could be negatively impacted by weakness in the European economy; and Doble’s future business in the Middle East could be adversely affected by continuing political unrest, wars and terrorism in the region.
+In 2022, approximately 30% of our net sales were to customers outside the United States.
+Adverse changes in the political situation in certain foreign countries in which we do business could cause a decline in revenues and adversely affect our financial condition.
+For example, our Test segment does significant business in Asia, and changes in the Asian political climate or political changes in specific Asian countries could negatively affect our business.
+Several of our subsidiaries are based in Europe and could be negatively impacted by the ongoing conflict between Russia and Ukraine.
+If this conflict were to spread beyond these two countries, we would expect an increasingly unfavorable impact on our global business environment.

 Our international sales are also subject to other risks inherent in foreign commerce, including currency fluctuations and devaluations, differences in foreign laws, uncertainties as to enforcement of contract or intellectual property rights, and difficulties in negotiating and resolving disputes with our foreign customers.